 A trip to Wellington in autumn goes beyond just hunting out that perfect fall-toned photo for Instagram.
 Here’s your guide to enjoying the crisp, clear days that come with autumn in the capital.

 Get those sensible shoes on and head out to explore.
-Whether you fancy a relaxed stroll then head down through the Wellington Botanic Gardens after taking the iconic Wellington Cable Car to the top, get the blood pumping with the 30 minute walk up Mount Victoria or head to Newtown, a short drive from the city, to meet the animals at Wellington Zoo.
+Catch the iconic Wellington Cable Car to the top and take a walk through the Wellington Botanic Gardens to see some autumn leaves.
+For more vigorous exercise take the 30-minute walk up to the top of Mount Victoria.
+Or head to Newtown, a short drive from the city, to meet the animals at Wellington Zoo.

 Legend also has it that autumn is the best time of year for some pretty amazing wildlife sightings.
 We can’t promise anything, but keep your eyes on the water as large groups of orcas and dolphins have been known to entertain Wellingtonians in the harbour occasionally.
 For a better chance of a wildlife sighting, take an expedition to the rugged South Coast, which is home to a colony of New Zealand fur seals.

 These glorious clear autumn days lead to clear nights, so head to Space Place at Carter Observatory and see what you can spot in our southern skies.
 There are public telescope viewings if weather permits, but it’s worth heading along regardless and exploring the interactive exhibitions and full-dome digital planetarium.

 Just over an hour away from Wellington is the charming Martinborough wine village, home to more than 20 boutique vineyards that are so close together you can easily and safely bike or stroll the flat and quiet country roads between them.
 Autumn is a great time to visit and you might see grapes being harvested for the annual vintage to produce world-class wines.